 Accompanying the 2019 premiere of Suicide Forest is an ancillary series of relationship-based conversations and happenings centering Asian-American and Asian diasporic peoples perspectives.
 Written by Kristine Haruna Lee and directed by Aya Ogawa, Suicide Forest is a bilingual nightmare play excavating the Japanese-American consciousness and the relationship between sex, suicide, and identity.

 Sept 24, 2018, 6:30pm: A reading of SUICIDE FOREST co-sponsored with NYU English Department's Program in Dramatic Literature and NYU Gallatin.
 Free and open to the public.
 Info here

 Oct 5, 2018, 6:30pm: SUICIDE FOREST Studio Visit in the Prelude 2018 Festival at Elebash Hall, CUNY Grad Center.

 Jan 23, 2019, 7:30pm: “Suicide Culture and its Influences on Artists” lecture at Japan Society

 Sept 30, 2018: The Asian WTFNB (Women/Trans/Femme/NonBinary) Performance-makers Potluck in community partnership with La MaMa

 March 7, 2019: Post-Show Conversation: Transposing Japanese Tropes to the United States

 Interested? email firstname.lastname@example.org or dm us on instagram @suicideforestplay to learn about the next potluck.

-This project has received funding from the National Endowment for the Arts and Map Fund Grant, and New York State Council on the Arts.
+This project has received funding from the National Endowment for the Arts, Map Fund Grant, and New York State Council on the Arts.